ansuman-satapathy/code-snap/README.md

-# CodeSnap- Code Snippet Manager🦑
+# CodeSnap - Code Snippet Manager🦑

 Code Snippet Manager is a Chrome extension that simplifies the management of code snippets directly from your browser.
 Save, edit, and load code snippets effortlessly.